 Together we are stronger.
 As much as we want to create integrated food and resource productive systems through design; forest gardens/ tree guilds/ zero waste strategies we also need to think about people.
-In many ways people are the ultimate resource, as frustrating as we all can be — it is only by harnessing the power of people that we can make effective and lasting change.
-This unit explore co-operation, group work, people patterns decision making and more. the human part of permaculture is how we activate this insight it offers us.
-This builds on the idea of tree guilds in nature and challenges to think about people guilds, teams and co-operation.
+In many ways people are the ultimate resource, as frustrating as we all can be – it is only by harnessing the power of people that we can make effective and lasting change.
+This unit explores co-operation, group work, people patterns, decision making and more.
+The human part of permaculture is how we activate this insight and what it offers us.
+This builds on the idea of tree guilds in nature and challenges us to think about people guilds, teams and co-operation.

 This unit contains:

 This is design school, how do we connect elements together to make systems?

 - Village permaculture: a flavour of the African permaculture work of Rama Mutebi.

 - Afrozilla: it is the 21st century in Africa too.
 There is a force of creativity here, this is groundbreaking contemporary music, enjoy!

 - Bill reminds us of a key design concept.